 If you think your organisation meets the eligibility criteria and your project clearly meets the funding priorities and outcomes, contact email@example.com to request an application form.

 Make it clear which organisation you represent, and that you require a Sustainable City Grant application form.

-The deadline for applications for projects to be delivered in 2022/23 was 4 October 2021.
+The deadline for applications for projects to be delivered in 2023/24 is 3 October 2022.

 Projects that were funded in previous years include:

 - Cambridge Carbon Footprint’s Open Eco Homes, which provides opportunities to attend energy efficiency workshops and visit low carbon homes in Cambridge.